iamlost127/codeday-ml-ci-cd/README.md

 change that needs to be managed and baked into the software delivery process
 ![](https://github.com/vivekkr12/codeday-ml-ci-cd/blob/master/images/ML%20applications.PNG)

+Some of the biggest challenges associated with using ML applications in production include
+- Team skills: In an ML project, the team usually includes data scientists or ML researchers, who focus on exploratory data analysis, model development, and experimentation.
+These members might not be experienced software engineers who can build production-class services.

+- Development: ML is experimental in nature.
+You should try different features, algorithms, modeling techniques, and parameter configurations to find what works best for the problem as quickly as possible.
+The challenge is tracking what worked and what didn't, and maintaining reproducibility while maximizing code reusability.

+- Testing: Testing an ML system is more involved than testing other software systems.
+In addition to typical unit and integration tests, you need data validation, trained model quality evaluation, and model validation.

+- Deployment: In ML systems, deployment isn't as simple as deploying an offline-trained ML model as a prediction service.
+ML systems can require you to deploy a multi-step pipeline to automatically retrain and deploy model.
+This pipeline adds complexity and requires you to automate steps that are manually done before deployment by data scientists to train and validate new models.

+- Production: ML models can have reduced performance not only due to suboptimal coding, but also due to constantly evolving data profiles.
+In other words, models can decay in more ways than conventional software systems, and you need to consider this degradation.
+Therefore, you need to track summary statistics of your data and monitor the online performance of your model to send notifications or roll back when values deviate from your expectations.
 #### Components in ML Applications (Elements for ML systems.
 Adapted from Hidden Technical Debt in Machine Learning Systems)
 ![](https://github.com/iamlost127/codeday-ml-ci-cd/blob/master/images/ComponetsinML.PNG)